canonical/slurm-rocks/CONTRIBUTING.md

 # Publish all rocks to the docker-daemon registry
 just publish docker-daemon: latest

+# Run integration tests on the rocks using LXD
+just integration
 ```

 Run `just help` to view the full list of available recipes.